thriventures/StorageRoomKit-Obsolete-Version/Readme.md

 * Supports the GET, POST, PUT and DELETE HTTP methods
 * Comes with classes and mappings for all StorageRoom Resources
 * Helper methods to generate StorageRoom paths
-* And many more handy features that RestKit offers
+* ... and many more handy features that RestKit offers

 Installation